St. Florian Monastery: Beautifully Baroque

 0:00

-St. Florian Monastery in the Austrian town of the same name, is one of the oldest operational monasteries worldwide.
-Though the complex can trace its history back to the 9th century, it was reconstructed between 1686 and 1708 by the Italian architect and master builder Carlo Antonio Carlone (1635–1708).
+St. Florian Monastery in the Austrian town of the same name is one of the oldest operational monasteries worldwide.
+Although the complex can trace its history back to the 9th century, it was reconstructed between 1686 and 1708 by the Italian architect and master builder Carlo Antonio Carlone (1635–1708).
 The Augustinian monastery presents quintessentially distinct baroque characteristics of the 16th-century Italian architectural style.
-From its grand scale and curvaceous interior forms, the abbey displays other baroque elements such as gold gilding and vividly hued ceiling frescos.
+In addition to its grand scale and curvaceous interior forms, the abbey displays other baroque elements such as gold gilding and ceiling frescos in vivid hues.

-Massive in both length and interior square footage, the monastery’s standout architectural feature are the abbey church’s two tower steeples, which are topped with spires.
-Inside, St. Florian Monastery is an artistic masterpiece—especially its library and marble hall.
+Massive in both length and interior square footage, the monastery’s standout architectural features are the abbey church’s two tower steeples, which are topped with spires.
+Inside, St. Florian Monastery is an artistic masterpiece, especially its library and marble hall.
 It’s indicative of the training Carlone received from his art- and architecture-inclined family.

 Deena Bouknight